joshdewhurst/wvpp-training/README.md

 The training program includes several modules that cover key topics related to workplace violence prevention, such as definitions, types of violence, responsibilities, incident reporting, and emergency response procedures.
 For the purposes of this repository, I have included the core content to demonstrate my ability to code and structure a comprehensive training program.

-## Features
-- **Grid Layout**: A professional and sleek landing page with a grid layout for easy navigation.
-- **Interactive Modules**: Engaging and informative modules covering essential topics.
-- **HTML & CSS**: Simple yet effective use of HTML and CSS to create the training content.
-- **Scalable Design**: Easily scalable and adaptable for other training programs.

 ## File Structure
 - `index.html`: The landing page of the training program with links to each module.
 - `styles.css`: The CSS file containing the styles for the training program.